eHtmlu/advanced-settings/readme.txt

 In addition, the plugin is monitored by the [Patchstack](https://patchstack.com/) community, and if security vulnerabilities are discovered, they are reported and fixed by the plugin developer immediately or as soon as possible, depending on the urgency.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/94cb997e-8daa-4964-8a6a-bdb0ff9bf461)

 = What caused the two bad ratings? =

 **Short answer:**